CloudHealth/nagios-contrib/README.md

 }
 ```

 3. Create the `process-service-perfdata-file` command.
-This will move the existing perfdata file to a temp file every `service_perfdata_file_processing_interval` seconds, and then send it to our customer script.
+This will move the existing perfdata file to a temp file every `service_perfdata_file_processing_interval` seconds, and then send it to our custom script.
 The "-d" flag tells the script to delete the file when done.

 ```
 define command {